naskoro/djtest-bootstrap/README.rst

     $ ./manage.py nose2 testing.tests.test_v1 --processes=3
         15.46s user 0.12s system 130% cpu 11.942 total

-Maybe need more measures, but even that results it is good point for understanding.
+Maybe need more measures, but even these results it is good point for understanding.